 Profile photo of Jonathan Michie, by photographer Kirsten Nijhof.

 Baritone

-Other notable performances include: Papageno in Die Zauberflöte, Donald in Billy Budd, Noye in Noye’s Fludde, and the Vicar in Albert Herring with the Los Angeles Opera; Papageno in Die Zauberflöte, Mercutio in Roméo et Juliette, Ping in Turandot, and Masetto in Don Giovanni with Florida Grand Opera; Prince Paul in La Grande-Duchesse de Gérolstein and Baron Douphol in La traviata with the Santa Fe Opera; Belcore in L’elisir d’amore at Theater Bremen; Figaro in Il barbiere di Siviglia and Eisenstein in Die Fledermaus with Finger Lakes Opera; Donald in Billy Budd with Teatro dell’Opera di Roma, Valentin in Faust at the Teatro Comunale Bolzano, Harlekin in Ariadne auf Naxos at the Beijing Music Festival, and Masetto in Don Giovanni with the Chicago Symphony Orchestra.
+Elsewhere on the operatic stage, Michie has performed as Papageno in Die Zauberflöte, Donald in Billy Budd, Noye in Noye’s Fludde, and the Vicar in Albert Herring with the Los Angeles Opera; Count Almaviva in Le nozze di Figaro, Papageno in Die Zauberflöte, Mercutio in Roméo et Juliette, Ping in Turandot, and Masetto in Don Giovanni with Florida Grand Opera; Prince Paul in La Grande-Duchesse de Gérolstein and Baron Douphol in La traviata with Santa Fe Opera; Dandini in La Cenerentola with Seattle Opera; Figaro in Il barbiere di Siviglia with Israeli Opera; Belcore in L’elisir d’amore at Theater Bremen; Donald in Billy Budd with Teatro dell’Opera di Roma; Valentin in Faust at Teatro Comunale Bolzano; Harlekin in Ariadne auf Naxos at the Beijing Music Festival, and Masetto in Don Giovanni with the Chicago Symphony Orchestra.
 He also joined the roster of the Metropolitan Opera to cover Papageno in their production of Die Zauberflöte.

+Profile photo of Jonathan Michie, by photographer Kirsten Nijhof.